 Be sure to consider the environment and others as you choose which colors to add.
 Take into consideration what works with the rest of your home, and what you already have in your bedroom.
 If you share the bedroom with your partner, check in with them, too!

 Blue, green, and teal are great colors for bedrooms.
 They connected to the wood element in feng shui, which represents growth, vitality, and new beginnings.
-These are also colors that we see often in nature, plants, the ocean, and the sky, so they can be very healing and soothing.
+These are also colors that we see often in nature, plants, the ocean, and the sky, so they can be very soothing.
 Pale pastel shades of green and blue are especially calming and restful.

 Purple for Prosperity